Things to Do in Burlington in December

 Best Activities in December

-Shelburne Museum Winter Collections
+Shelburne Museum Winter Admission

 December Events & Festivals

-First Night Burlington
+New Year's Eve First Night Burlington